adityavardhan99/IIEC_RISE-FINAL-DOCKER-PROJECT/README.md

 4. Save the .yml file and exit with (: wq) command.
 5. Now, go to your workspace directory by (cd /myjoomlacompose) command.
 6. Run “docker-compose up” to launch your entire setup.
 7. Your Joomla web environment is now successfully created hosted on your base Red Hat system.
-Go to http://192.168.43.87:8080 to check you Joomla Set up.
+Go to http://192.168.43.87:8080 to check your Joomla Set up.
 8. To Stop the service run “docker-compose stop”.

 # INSTALLING JOOMLA: